attadanta/rdf-mapper/README.md

 The mapping utilizes the concept of property value placeholders, much like the URI patterns defined in [RFC 6570](https://tools.ietf.org/html/rfc6570).

+There are two kinds of value placeholders: named variables and variables indicating a property index.
+A named variable is denoted by the sequence `${name}` enclosing the variable name.
+Named variables can be utilized by extending the library and are therefore not explained further in this mini guide.

-Placeholders are delimited by the dollar character `$` on both sides and enclose an integer.
-The integer is a zero-based index of a property value in the entity in the scope.
+Index-based variables are delimited by the sequence `#{n}` enclosing an integer `n`.
+The integer is a zero-based index of a property value of the entity in the current scope.

-This convention is used both for building typed literals and URLs.
+These conventions are used both for building typed literals and URLs.
 The prefixed URL notation and the property value expansion can thus be mixed.
-The character sequence `:$2$` will resolve to a URL using the default URL prefix and append the property value of the third property in the entity under consideration.
+The character sequence `:#{2}` will resolve to a URL using the default URL prefix and append the property value of the third property in the entity under consideration.